BorisMoore/jquery-tmpl/README.md

 A jQuery templating plugin - created for demonstration purposes.

     $("#sometmpl")
-	    .render( dataObject ) // Returns a LI with all the data filled in .appendTo("ul");
+	    .tmpl( dataObject ) // Returns a LI with all the data filled in .appendTo("ul");

     $("#sometmpl")
-	    .render( arrayOfDataObjects ) // Returns multiple LIs with data filled in .appendTo("ul");
+	    .tmpl( arrayOfDataObjects ) // Returns multiple LIs with data filled in .appendTo("ul");

     // Appends one LI, filled with data, into the UL